brohudev/PHYS-4350-final-project/DEVLOG.md

 > Label and create an eden cluster similar to FIgure 7.17

-> TODO: Label and create a DLA cluster with a random walk demonstration in the same picture (?) per Figure 7.18
+> Label and create a DLA cluster with a random walk demonstration in the same picture (?) per Figure 7.18

 > TODO: implement a cluster with a fractal dimensionality of 1.99 and 1.65 and plot logr vs logm of the eden and dla clusters respectively (1.99 for eden and 1.65 for dla).